 A card game complete with 71 cards and is designed as a learning tool, so that hula-hoopers can combine tricks from different categories in order to achieve 'flow'.
 Simple illustrations are used to break down each trick into easy-to-learn steps.

 Flow can be defined as a state of complete absorption in a complex and challenging activity that stretches one's skills.
 When you are in a state of flow, you are exhibiting effortless control and decision-making and are in the moment.

-A logo design created at the National Aquarium for the Greater Baybrook area in Baltimore.
-The seal is used to preserve the historic background of the area, while the monoline illustration gives it a modern touch.
+A logo created at the National Aquarium for the Greater Baybrook area in Baltimore to be used on reusable water bottles and tote bags.
+The iconic water tower, located in Curtis Bay, and the seal were used to preserve the historic background of the area, while the simple monoline illustration gives the design a modern touch.